atpritam/Event-Flow/README.md

 - Users can purchase tickets for events via Stripe.
 - Event organizers can validate tickets via a QR code system.
-- Downloadable tickets in image format for easy sharing.
+- Downloadable tickets in image format for easy sharing and validation.

 ### Event Discovery: